SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-                        Note that even the enum is marked as serializable for when we save the settings.&nbsp;&nbsp; And now the keymappings themselves into the InputMappings class itself:
+                        Note that even the enum is marked as serializable for when we save the settings.
+And now the keymappings themselves into the InputMappings class itself: